Skip to Content

 Marimekko Easter egg wreath hung on a wall

-All that is left to do is to decide where to hang the Marimekko Easter egg wreath, the wall or door!
-The wreath is very light but surprisingly robust considered it’s made with real eggshells.
+All that is left to do is to decide where to hang the Marimekko Easter egg wreath, the wall or the door!
+The wreath is very light but surprisingly robust, considering it’s made with real eggshells.
 The decoupage strengthens it.

-If you want a more traditional looking wreath, check out this blue tit decoupage egg wreath.
-I also have a colorful spring wreath made from yarn scraps.
+If you want a more traditional-looking wreath, check out this blue tit decoupage egg wreath.
+I also have a colourful spring wreath made from yarn scraps.

 You might also want to check out some of these other Marimekko and Easter crafts.